 The BEA Wire | BEA's Official Blog

-    Personal income increased 0.4 percent in June, the same increase as in May.
-Wages and salaries, the largest component of personal income, increased 0.5 percent in June after increasing 0.2 percent in May.
+Personal income increased 0.3 percent in September after increasing 0.5 percent in August.
+Wages and salaries, the largest component of personal income, showed no change in September after increasing 0.6 percent in August.

 Real gross domestic product (GDP) increased 1.9 percent in the third quarter of 2019, according to the “advance” estimate released by the Bureau of Economic Analysis.
 In the second quarter, real GDP increased 2.0 percent.

 Professional, scientific, and technical services; real estate and rental and leasing; and mining were the leading contributors to the increase in U.S. economic growth in the second quarter of 2019.

 Today, the Bureau of Economic Analysis released prototype statistics for personal consumption expenditures, private fixed investment, and net exports of goods for Puerto Rico.
 These annual statistics cover the time period from 2012 to 2017.